-Sometimes I think such things could be remedied if everyone obeyed the unwritten, rarely spoken elevator etiquette that holds the world together.
-Sadly, this etiquette vanished along with the extinction of the elevator attendant, or "liftman."
+Sometimes I ponder how to remedy those awkward moments.
+Really, if everyone observed the unwritten, rarely spoken elevator etiquette that holds the world together, we wouldn't have these problems.
+Sadly, elevator etiquette vanished along with the extinction of the elevator attendant, or "liftman."

 |Grand Budapest Hotel (movie scene), 2014, directed by Wes Anderson, Ralph Fiennes (bottom right)|

-Did you know that when the Empire State Building was completed in 1931, Otis Elevator Company was the industry leader and remained so for nearly a century?
+Fun fact: did you know that, when the Empire State Building was completed in 1931, Otis Elevator Company was the industry leader and remained so for nearly a century?
 True.
-At one point, Otis & Co. owned and operated more than 1.2 million elevators, controlling about 22% of the world’s elevator market.
-Maybe we should blame Otis' engineers for making the modern elevator so very efficient and no longer requiring a liftman to assist with hoisting us up to the next floor.
+At one point, Otis Elevator Company owned and operated more than 1.2 million elevators, controlling about 22 percent of the world’s "lift market."
+Maybe we should blame Otis' engineers for making the modern elevator too efficient and no longer requiring a liftman to assist common citizens and hoisting us up to the next floor.

-Whomever is responsible, I'd like to rectify the situation by laying some ground rules.
-It would be much appreciated if you could follow these simple steps the next time you step on board, particularly if I'm there:
+Whomever is responsible, I'd like to rectify the situation by laying some new-and-improved ground rules.
+I would greatly appreciate it if you would follow these simple guidelines, particularly if I'm there:

 - If more than one person is waiting to enter the elevator car, let the ladies go first.
-If everyone's a lady, then kindly let the first person to arrive go first.
+If everyone's a lady, then kindly let the first person to arrive on the scene to go first.

-- Please allow the people inside the elevator a chance to depart before rushing inside and making the transition clumsy.
+- Please allow people inside the elevator to depart before rushing inside and making a clumsy transition.

-- Maintain 6-12 inches of personal space, at minimum, around your body when choosing where to stand.
+- Maintain 6 to12 inches of personal space, at minimum, around your body when choosing where to stand.

 - Don't make eye contact.
 You may watch the floor numbers cycling through or you may stare at your shoes.
 Texting is also acceptable, if you do so quietly.